 After a long hunting season, your hunting clothes could probably use some attention.
 If you’ve invested in high quality technical clothing, make sure you get the most longevity out of each piece.
 That starts with proper washing, treatment and storage.

 Only use detergents that are designed for technical outdoor apparel.
 I wash all my outerwear in Nikwax Tech Wash.
-It’s even safe on items with Gore-Tex or a similar waterproof-breathable membrane.
+It’s safe to use on items with Gore-Tex or a similar waterproof-breathable membrane.
 Then, I re-waterproof any items that have a DWR (durable water repellent) finish – that includes rain gear, gaiters, softshell jackets, hunting pants, gloves etc. The re-waterproofing step is something I do every year at the end of the season.
-Renewing the DWR finish allows water to bead and roll off, just like when the garment was new.
+Renewing the DWR finish allows water to bead and roll off the face fabric, just like when the garment was new.

 Next, I wash my base layers and socks using a mild detergent that’s recommended for outdoor gear.
 Once again, I usually turn to Nikwax.
 Their Wool Wash for example, is great for all those merino wool socks and base layers.